 It's important for all personnel working with the Allied equipment to read this manual in its entirety.
-It contains important safety information that must be followed so that unsafe situations may be avoided.
+It includes important safety information intended to help personnel avoid unsafe practices that may lead to mishaps.
 Safety information described at the beginning of this manual is generic in nature.
 As you continue reading through later sections of this manual, instructions and safety information become tool-specific and operation-specific.